saleae/SaleaeSocketApi/Doc/Logic Socket API Users Guide.md

 **Socket Command: set_capture_pretrigger_buffer_size**

 This command sets the pretrigger buffer size of the capture.

-Note: Currently the pretrigger buffer size has to be one of the following values: `1000000`, `10000000`, `100000000`, or `1000000000`.
+If both analog and digital channels are enabled, this sets the number of digital samples.

+The software does not support setting this value to 0.
+Always use values greater than 0.

 Example: